foundry-rs/book/src/projects/working-on-an-existing-project.md

 $ git clone https://github.com/PaulRBerg/foundry-template
 $ cd foundry-template
 $ forge install
+$ bun install # install Solhint, Prettier, and other Node.js deps
 ```

 We run [`forge install`][install] to install the submodule dependencies that are in the project.